Edythmay: The Story That Haunts MePosted: August 19, 2012

 The pretty little girl with the long bangs climbed in.

-When Edythmae was a little late coming home, the family was not too worried.
+When Edythmay was a little late coming home, the family was not too worried.
 They assumed she was still with friends and would return soon.
 But as the wintry afternoon shadows grew longer and she still had not returned a sense of panic surged through her family.
 They contacted the police to report little Edythmae missing.

 Soon, a 1920s-style media frenzy erupted.
-In modern terms, had Edythmae disappeared in 2011 the story would have dominated many news cycles.
+In modern terms, had Edythmay disappeared in 2011 the story would have dominated many news cycles.
 CNN and Fox would trumpet near ongoing coverage.
 A search began immediately.
 A forty-hour search by hundreds of men combed across the Wabash Valley.

 The posse grew to over a thousand over the next ten days.